OWASP/www-chapter-birmingham-uk/index.md

 Next Meeting/Event(s)
 ---------------------

-OWASP Birmingham Chapter Meetup October 2020
+OWASP Birmingham Chapter Meetup March 18th 2021

 #### TALKS

-First talk: “Detect complex code patterns using semantic grep” – Yoann Padioleau
+First talk: “TLS Telemetry: Probing and testing HTTPS configurations for a more secure web” – David Warburton

-Second talk: “Being secure by default” – Dan Abel
+Second talk: TBC

 #### SPEAKERS:

-Yoann Padioleau is a software engineer at r2c, and the main author of Semgrep.
-Yoann started the AppSec, Test Engineering, and Program Analysis teams at Facebook.
+David Warburton is an information security threat researcher and evangelist for F5 Labs and frequently speaks at conferences and with customers all over the world.
+His focus areas of research are on SSL/TLS and other cryptographic protocols and certificates, digital identity, web application security, information risk management and compliance & regulation.
+A recent alumni of Royal Holloway

-Dan Abel has spent 25 years as a software engineer and technical leader.
-He works as a principal engineer for Tes Global.
+University where he wrote his MSc dissertation on IoT Security, he now works on identifying emerging cyber threats, producing actionable intelligence reports and consulting on cyber security strategy within public sector, retail and financial organisations.

 **Code of Conduct**: